tnzk/jest-gauge/README.md

 # Background

-I'm interested in [Gauge](https://docs.gauge.org) which looks a quite promising as an ATDD framework, however, it is a little too opinionated (at least for me) to integrate it an existing project, especially if you have had a bunch of unit and E2E tests in Jest there.
+I'm interested in [Gauge](https://docs.gauge.org) which looks a quite promising as an ATDD framework, however, it is a little too opinionated to integrate it with an existing project, especially if you have had a bunch of unit and E2E tests in Jest there.

 So I've crafted a Jest extension which can recognize specification files (hopefully) compatible to of Gauge and execute steps you implemented in Jest vocabulary like test/expect among the others.